-I don’t always remember to do this and obviously don’t want to talk about the baby ALL the time, but I try to ask if he and baby are going to do something together, even when it’s the most mundane of tasks (like unloading the dishwasher).
-Or, I’ll say, “I can’t wait until you can show baby ‘X’”, maybe it’s jumping on the trampoline or playing with trains.
-We even like to ask him what he thinks baby will do in certain situations, like “where will baby sit?” or “will baby sleep in the crib like you did?”
+I will try to work the new baby into everyday conversations.
+I’ll even ask if he and baby are going to do something together, even when it’s the most mundane of tasks (like unloading the dishwasher).
+Or, I’ll say, “I can’t wait until you can show baby ‘X.’” We even like to ask him what he thinks baby will do in certain situations, like “Where will baby sit?” or “Will baby sleep in the crib like you did?”
 We’re just trying to normalize the experience of having another kid around as much as possible.

 We like to explain how he will be a role model.

 Sometimes when we are playing sports or working on a craft I’ll ask if he’s going to teach baby how to do that too.
-I feel like this gives him a sense of ownership about the role he’ll play and I usually start with praise like, “you’re so good at…” We also try to mention sharing with the baby…ha!
+I feel like this gives him a sense of ownership about the role he’ll play and I usually start with praise like, “You’re so good at (fill-in-the-blank).”
+We also try to mention sharing with the baby.
 I can’t wait to see how that pans out!

 We read about it.

-We have both purchased and borrowed a number of books about becoming a big brother and we try to read at least one each day, and then of course he likes to “read” it to us.
+One thing that has helped is reading a number of books about becoming a big brother.
+We try to read at least one each day, and then of course he likes to “read” it to us.
 At moments like this, we try to incorporate talk about how he can snuggle with the baby and read to him or her very soon and how that will make mommy and daddy so happy.
 I think it’s also good for him to see and begin visualizing what having a baby around will look like and the ways in which he can help.
 I haven’t been able to find any good videos of this, but that would be another great way to explain the new relationship.

 We’ve moved some baby stuff into “his” space.

 Fischer has an entire cabinet devoted to his stuff in the kitchen.
-Every day items are located within his reach so that he can get something if he wants it or, at meal and snack times, I can ask him to get a plate/cup/etc. I’ve read and heard over and over “give them a job,” so we moved some his stuff that he doesn’t use often and made a shelf for the baby where Fischer can reach.
-This way he can run and get a bottle or wipes or burp cloth when I ask for his help and it also provides an example of having to share space with the new little person.
+Every day items are located within his reach.
+If he wants something or, at meal and snack times, I can ask him to get a plate/cup/etc. I’ve read and heard over and over “give them a job.”
+So we moved some his stuff that he doesn’t use often and made a shelf for the baby where Fischer can reach.
+This way he can run and get a bottle or wipes or burp cloth when I ask for his help.
+It also provides an example of having to share space with the new little person.
 Our next step is to move some of the bigger baby items, like the swing, into his playroom so he can get used to seeing them there.
-That should be interesting…
+That should be interesting.

 So far, we’ve only been met with genuine curiosity and excitement when the subject of the new baby comes up.
 I’m really happy about that, but I’m not so naive as to believe it will always be that way.
 I know we’ll weather our fair share of sibling rivalry and resentment about the newest addition to the family, but until then, I’ll bask in the sweet belly rubs and kisses and try to remember those moments forever.